facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 In Docusaurus 1, all the build artifacts are located within `website/build/<PROJECT_NAME>`.
 However, in Docusaurus 2, it is now moved to just `website/build`.
 Make sure that you update your deployment configuration to read the generated files from the correct `build` directory.

+If you are deploying to GitHub pages, make sure to run `yarn deploy` instead of `yarn publish-gh-pages` script.

 ## Example migration PRs

 You might want to refer to our migration PRs for [Create React App](https://github.com/facebook/create-react-app/pull/7785) and [Flux](https://github.com/facebook/flux/pull/471) as examples of how a migration for a basic Docusaurus v1 site can be done.